Skip to Main Content

 The study of how genes like CYP3A5 affect the way your body interacts with medicines is called pharmacogenomics.
 Differences in your DNA that make up the CYP3A5 gene can affect how well you are able to break down certain medicines.

+If you break down a medicine too fast or too slow, the medicine may not work as well, or you may have more side effects.
 A pharmacogenomic test looks for differences that can help your medical team know how well your CYP3A5 enzyme will work.
-The test results can help your doctor and pharmacist choose the correct dose of medicine to give you.
+The test results can help your doctors and pharmacists choose the correct dose of medicine to give you.

-The results of your CYP3A5 test will place you into one of three groups:
+The results of your CYP3A5 test will place you into 1 of 3 CYP3A5 gene groups:

-• Normal metabolizer – People in this group have normal working CYP3A5 enzymes.
+• Normal metabolizer: People in this group have normal working CYP3A5 enzymes.
 People who are normal metabolizers have active enzymes and may need a higher dose of certain medicines.
-About 8 in 100 of people are in this group.
+About 8% (8 in 100) of people are in this group.

-• Intermediate metabolizer – People in this group have working CYP3A5 enzymes but they are less active than normal metabolizers.
+• Intermediate metabolizer: People in this group have working CYP3A5 enzymes, but they are less active than normal metabolizers.
 They may need a higher dose of some medicines.
-About 25 in 100 people are in this group.
+About 25% (25 in 100) of people are in this group.

-• Poor metabolizer – People in this group have little or no active CYP3A5 enzymes.
+• Poor metabolizer: People in this group have little or no active CYP3A5 enzymes.
 In most cases, people who are poor metabolizers do not need a change in dose because most medicines were developed in people from this group.
-About 67 in 100 people are this group.
+About 67% (67 in 100) of people are in this group.

 Find more information about genes that are being used to make medication therapy decisions for patients at St. Jude.